 git push command to push the changes to the current branch of your forked repository:

-The command will provide you with output to let you know of the progress, and it will look similar to the following:
+The command will provide you with output to let you know of the progress, and it will be similar to the following:

 At this point, it is possible to make a pull request to the original repository, but if you have not already done so, you’ll want to make sure that your local repository is up-to-date with the upstream repository.

-While you are working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
+While you are working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will automatically cause conflicts (though in collaborative code projects, conflicts are bound to occur).
 To keep your local copy of the code base updated, you’ll need to sync changes.

 We’ll first go over configuring a remote for the fork, then syncing the fork.

 Remote repositories make it possible for you to collaborate with others on a Git project.
 Each remote repository is a version of the project that is hosted on the internet or a network you have access to.
 Each remote repository should be accessible to you as either read-only or read-write, depending on your user privileges.